I Remember

 You sat beside me,

-clinging to life,
+clinging to life

-only weeks left to live,
+only weeks left to live

-yet, you were more alive than ever.
+yet more alive than ever

-I listened as you tried to make sense of life and death,
+I listened as you tried to make sense of life…

-your eyes so beautiful and sad
+Your eyes beautiful and sad

-as you tried to embrace all that you felt.
+as you tried to embrace your feelings

-as you asked, "Am I rationalizing...
+You asked, "Am I rationalizing...

 to think that true happiness comes from simple things?

-Or should I have done more with my life?
+Should I have done more with my life?

 My heart tugged with tenderness

-You eagerly leaned forward,
+and eagerly leaned forward

-your eyes pleading with mine
+Your eyes pleading with mine

-hoping for understanding,
+hoping for understanding

-and something wise
+something wise

-that would offer peace.
+that might offer peace

 I softly spoke through tears

-and my own vulnerable heart.
+and my own vulnerable hear.

 "No, you’re not rationalizing.